johanguse/ic-frontend-recruitment-test/README.md

 - Absolute Imports
 - Custom Fav Icon
 - Custom Font "Open Sans"

+### TO DO
+- Create test
+- Improve nav in resposive

+### Test Specifications
+- Develop the provided solution using ReactJS. create-react-app is the preferred method to kickstart your project but is not required.
+- Use vanilla css.
+No css frameworks are allowed (Usage of flexbox is a plus).
+- Remaining Time must decrease every second for each auction.
+- When clicking Fazer Oferta, a new bid must be added (with the amount equal to current amount + R$250) and reflected in the view.
+- Auctions must be sorted by remaining time (ascendent).
+Assumptions:
+- If an auction doesn't have bids, the initial amount must be 0.
 ### `yarn start`

 Runs the app in the development mode.\